Five Search Ecosystems

 Federated search orchestration: AI systems that understand which databases contain relevant information and how to query them effectively.
 This isn't search aggregation — it's intelligent routing that knows whether a question requires Open Web indices, social platform APIs, deep web databases, code repositories, or internal systems.

-Pattern synthesis across heterogeneous data: Analytical frameworks that identify relationships between regulatory changes (deep web), technical developments (code repositories), market sentiment (social web), competitor positioning (open web), and internal performance metrics (first-party data).
+Pattern synthesis across heterogeneous data: Analytical frameworks that identify relationships between regulatory changes, technical developments, market sentiment, competitor positioning, and internal performance metrics.
 This is where AI moves from retrieval to intelligence generation.

 From Access to Advantage